openeuropa/oe_theme/README.md

 Patches will be generated in `./patches` and applied when running `npm install`.

+#### Working with a development version of ECL

+To build the theme using a development version of ECL run `make ecl` instead of the `npm install` procedure described above, this will:

+- Checkout a working copy of the ECL repository from the branch you indicate in `.env.dist`.
+- Build ECL using the above codebase.
+- Copy Twig templates and CSS/JS assets where the theme expects them to be.

+If you want to create a release using a dev ECL version, uncomment the `ecl-build-dev` in [`.drone.yml`](./.drone.yml).

 ## Contributing

 Please read [the full documentation](https://github.com/openeuropa/openeuropa) for details on our code of conduct,